nepoveda/OLCInterview/README.md

 `oop/index.html` file.
 You can open it in your browser or do `cd oop && python -m http.server` and open `http://localhost:8000/` in your browser.

+## Database

+I selected postgresql for these tasks.
+Each of the task is in separate file.

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)